Robin-Hoodie/io.oreon.chat/README.md

 # Oreon Chat

 Realtime chat application written in Vue!
+Create chatrooms and invite your friends or join random chatrooms!

 On the back end a firestore database is hosted on Firebase while [Materialize](https://materializecss.com/) is used as the Material Design CSS framework